SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 au new
 ```

-Create your project using the **custom settings**, my setup looks like the following:
+Create your project choosing the **custom settings**, my setup looks like the following:
  - Name: **my-sensenet-app**
  - Platform: **Web**
  - Bundler: **Webpack**